-Chris Foster enters his eighth season as a member of the coaching staff and fourth as a full-time assistant coach.
-Foster, who recently retired from the Air Force, graduated from the Academy with a degree in engineering mechanics in 1989.
-He also has an MBA, a master of military operational arts and science, was a distinguished graduate of Squadron Officers School and the Air Command and Staff College and is a graduate of Air War College.
+Chris Foster enters his 11th season as a member of the coaching staff and sixth as a full-time assistant coach in 2016.
+Foster, who recently retired from the Air Force, is a 1989 graduate of the Academy with a degree in engineering mechanics.
+He also earned an MBA and a master of military operational arts and science; was a distinguished graduate of both Squadron Officers School and the Air Command and Staff College; and is a graduate of Air War College.

-A four-year starter for Air Force, Foster is No. 2 on AFA's career scoring list (139 points) and the program's career leader with 31 assists.
-He was a three-time all-region selection, earned All-America honors in 1988 and was the first soccer player to receive the USAFA Male Athlete of the Year award.
-He was selected for the College Senior Bowl, a member of the 1989 University Games Team, the U.S. National "B" Team (1988-90) and represented the United States on the Senior Division National Team.
+A four-year starter for Air Force, Foster is No. 2 on AFA’s career list for points (139) and goals (54) and the program’s career assist leader (31).
+He was a four-time all-conference selection, three-time all-region selection, earned All-America honors in 1988, and represented the West in the College Senior Bowl.
+At graduation, he was the first soccer player to receive the USAFA Male Athlete of the Year award.
+He was a member of the 1989 University Games Team, played on the U.S. National “B” Team (1988-90) and represented the United States on the Senior Division National Team.

 Foster has been stationed at Bitburg and Spangdahlem AB, Germany; Tyndall and Eglin AFB, Fla.; RAF Valley, Wales; Langley AFB, Va., and NAS Keflavik, Iceland.
 He is a command pilot with over 1,500 hours in the F-15C, including over 250 combat hours.
 Prior to his retirement, he was the 306 FTG Liaison to the Academy and an instructor pilot at the Academy airfield.

-Foster is the father of two children, Christopher (17) and Kylie (10).
+Foster is the father of two children, Christopher and Kylie.